 Table 5.3.
 Significance of each pairwise comparison of ranks of IL-1β expression after matching data for inoculum size.
 The non-parametric Kruskall-Wallis test returned a p value < 0.0001 on the whole data set for each time-point.
 The Dunn post test was performed to determine the significance of each pairwise comparison.
 (A) Dunn post test results for each pairwise comparison at 2 hours post-infection.
 (B) Dunn post test results for each pairwise comparison at 24 hours post-infection.
 (C) Dunn post test results for each pairwise comparison at 48 hours post-infection.

-Conversely, expression levels were significantly higher in embryos infected with SH1000 and sagB compared to the control (p < 0.0001).
-Unexpectedly, after 48 hours post-infection, expression levels in embryos infected with phePsaeR rose, thus all groups but the one infected with a small inoculum of SH1000 had significantly higher IL-1β levels than the PBS control (Figure 5.18, C and C', p < 0.01).
-A complete detail of the statistical significance of each pairwise comparison is available in Table 5.3.
-Interestingly, at 48 hours post-infection, a few embryos infected with SH1000 and sagB presented strong, disseminated IL-1β expression.
-These embryos had the highest ranks and displayed tissue damage usually seen in the late stages of S. aureus infection when the bacterial load is high (Figure 5.18C').

-To conclude, IL-1β expression in infected embryos depends on the size of the inoculum.
-Indeed, a standard inoculum of SH1000 caused significantly higher levels of IL-1β expression compared with embryos injected with PBS whilst a small inoculum did not.
-For comparable sizes of inocula, embryos infected with sagB and a standard inoculum of SH1000 had significantly higher levels of IL-1β expression than those infected with phePsaeR, especially at 2 and 24 hours post-infection.
-Indeed, up until 48 hours post-infection, embryos infected with phePsaeR displayed expression of IL-1β similar to the PBS control.
-This demonstrates that sagB causes a stronger pro-inflammatory reaction than phePsaeR.
+N = 1 experiment for each strain tested.

 5.2.3.2.2.
 Comparison of IL-1β expression by in situ phenotype

 The method of ranking infected and control embryos does not give an account of the disparity of phenotypes.
 For instance, several embryos had the same phenotype but a wide array of ranks as each rank is unique to one embryo.
 This was especially the case at 24 and 48 hours post-infection when individual cells expressing IL-1β could not be quantified, making the visual ranking less reliable.
-Thus an alternative way of describing the data is also presented here.
+Thus, an alternative way of describing the data is also presented here.